PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_Angular_8+.md

 * `setIgnoreClasses(classes: string[])` - Set a list of class names that indicate a link should not be tracked.

 ### Goal Conversions
-At this point we have tracked many different types of events.
-We have regular page views, downloads, outlinks, custom events and others.
-Above them all there’s one more event type we can track: a conversion.
-And goal tracking is about tracking conversions.
-If you can point out parts of your website/application more important from your business perspective, you could define those parts as goals.
-Visiting a specific landing page, submitting a contact form, downloading a PDF file with your product manual - these are popular examples of goal definitions.
-You can even define a goal based on the custom event you are tracking.
+Goals let you define important actions registered in your application and track conversions when the conditions for the action are fulfilled.

 * `trackGoal(goalId: number | string, conversionValue: number, dimensions?: Object)` - Tracks manual goal conversion.

 ### Custom Dimensions
-* `setCustomDimensionValue(customDimensionId: string | number, customDimensionValue: string)`  - Sets a custom dimension to be used later.
+* `setCustomDimensionValue(customDimensionId: string | number, customDimensionValue: string)`  - Sets a custom dimension value to be used later.
 * `deleteCustomDimension(customDimensionId: string)` - Removes a custom dimension with the specified ID.
 * `getCustomDimensionValue(customDimensionId: string | number)` - Returns the value of a custom dimension with the specified ID.